aurora-opensource/xviz/docs/declarative-ui/components.md

 ## Plot

-The Plot component is used for showing one or more variables at once on screen.
+The Plot component is used for showing one or more [`variables` streams](/docs/protocol-schema/core-types.md#variables) at once on screen.
 It has a standard mode where it shows a set of dependent variables as a function of an independent variable.
 In region mode 2D regions defined by an x variable and min and max y variables.

 _TODO: screenshot: streetscape.gl demo app showing normal variable plot_